Key Points

 2. Business context

 Not all attack vectors are created equal and the ‘context’ – what's exposed to the internet – is a vital part of attack surface management.
-Legacy tools don’t provide this context; they treat all attack surfaces (external, internal office, internal datacentre) the same, and so it's hard to prioritize vulnerabilities.
+Legacy tools don’t provide this context; they treat all attack surfaces (external, internal office, internal data center) the same, and so it's hard to prioritize vulnerabilities.

 Attack surface management tools identify the gaps in your internal and external security controls to reveal the weaknesses in your security that need to be addressed and remediated first.